sushantPatrikar/XOR-Gate-With-Neural-Network-Using-Numpy/README.md

 XOR gate which predicts the output using Neural Network.
 ### Python v3.6.5
 ## Libraries used:
-1. Numpy
+1. numpy
-2. Tkinter
+2. tkinter
-3. Math
+3. math
-4. Random
+4. random
 ## Purpose
 This project can be used for educational purposes as it gives user the freedom to change learning rate, number of neurons in hidden layer and number of epochs.
 User can compare the results after changing these values.
 ## Working